TTSMarissa/DataScienceLectureNotes/README.md

 # Office Hours
 My office hours are one hour before class start time, therefor 4pm - 5pm CST.

+# Recordings of class
+A link to the recording and the password will be posted in slack the day after the class ( about 24 hours after the end of class ).

+# Missing a class
+Please just let me know ahead of time if you are missing a class.
+Please try to watch the recording of the class you missed prior to the next class you join.

 # How to contact me
 I prefer to be contacted via slack.
 After you read this for the first time please message me on the slack the answer to the following questions: